chrissherlock/inside-libreoffice/universal-network-objects.md

 * **i18nlangtag** - code for language tags, LanguageTag wrapper for [liblangtag](http://tagoh.github.io/liblangtag/index.html) and converter between BCP47 language tags, Locale (Language, Country, Variant) and MS-LangIDs.

+* **jvmfwk** - Wrappers so you can use all the Java Runtime Environments with their slightly incompatible APIs with more ease